We have experienced providers with special interest in working with a variety of women’s physical and mental health challenges.

 - Assertiveness and Empowerment Issues

 Everyone has differing levels of comfort in asserting their needs.
 For some people saying “no” can be difficult and can lead to buried feelings of resentment.
 Treatment focuses on understanding why you may have difficulty with assertiveness, and working on ways to change patterns that aren’t working for you.
-Dr. Dardashti takes pleasure in helping women to feel more empowered and attain their life and relationship goals through assertiveness training.
+Our clinicians enjoy helping women to feel more empowered and attain their life and relationship goals through assertiveness training.

 - Work Life Balance

 Sometimes it can be useful to sort out priorities, examine stressors, and re-evaluate one’s overall sense of “do I feel balanced?”
 In NYC, and around the country, work life balance is a household challenge.
 When you are feeling that one area of your life is more complete at the expense of another, and unsure of how to change your unbalanced state, therapy can help to increase harmony and balance in your life.

 - Relationship Guidance

 By conducting an evaluation, our providers can help uncover the core issues that are keeping you from having the relationship you want.
 Explore answers to the age old question, “is it me, is it the relationship, or both?”
 Having someone to help you navigate your choices and consequential outcomes can open up options that once felt impossible.

 We have worked with women dealing with pain during intercourse, chronic vaginal pain, pelvic floor dysfunction, endocrine disorders, and psychological issues around sexuality such as feelings of shame, un-explored sexuality, and difficulty with orgasm.